-For these reasons, I think there is a wide variety of certification paths you can take, for whatever role in the IT industry you’re in.
+For these reasons, I think there is a wide choice of which certification paths you can take, for whatever role in the IT industry you’re in.

 Should I Stay With One Provider’s Certification Paths?

-There are many providers of certifications in the IT industry.
+There are many providers of certifications in the IT industry, so it can be hard to work out which certification path to take.
 CompTIA, Microsoft and Cisco are some of the big players in this area.
 They each offer many certifications that appeal to all kinds of IT professionals.
 They also let you follow the certification path that they set and recommend.

 For example, Microsoft’s recommended certification path involves an MCTS, an MCITP, and possibly and MCM.
 This may have changed with the recent introduction of the MCSE and other certifications, but generally there is a hierarchy and path for Microsoft technologies.
 Alternatively, Cisco offers a similar certification path, which starts with the CCENT, then the CCNA, CCNP, and possibly the CCIE.